 Smart Meter Installation

-In Summer 2023, Logansport Utilities has began installing electric and water “smart meters” to residences and businesses as a part of the new Automated (Advanced) Metering Infrastructure (AMI) project.
+In Summer 2023, Logansport Utilities began installing electric and water “smart meters” to residences and businesses as a part of the new Automated (Advanced) Metering Infrastructure (AMI) project.
 The new AMI system will accurately measure water and electricity consumption and rapidly detect leaks or power outages for all customers.

 18th Street and Hoosier Heartland Highway Vision